cubiio/samatkins.me/README.md

 - The pages are cached so changes may not update when the static site is generated.
 Clear the cache and rebuild the site.

 ## Tests
+{placeholder}

+## TODOs
-TODO - add notes re Jest tests
+TODO - add notes re Jest tests (once more are implemented e.g. snapshots) TODO - add notes re Flow (once implemented)